Vibe PEMF Device Review: The Science-Backed Truth About Pocket-Sized Healing

 4. Won’t commit to regular use

-5. Prefer single-purpose devices with more intensity
+5. Prefer single-purpose units with more intensity

 6. Need extensive customer support or complex features